Home » Design Stage

 Member underground utility facility owners shall respond to a valid planning/design notification within 10 days upon notification by the designer in one of three ways:

-Designers shall make reasonable efforts to prepare construction drawings which minimize interference with existing and proposed utility facilities in the construction area and follow the guidelines set forth in CI-ASCE 38-02 and depict on all appropriate documents the position and type of all known underground utility facilities obtained in the planning/design notification process and a valid planning/design notification request number.
+Designers shall make reasonable efforts to prepare construction drawings which minimize interference with existing and proposed utility facilities in the construction area and follow the guidelines set forth in ASCE/CI/UESI 38-22 Standard Guideline for Investigating and Documenting Existing Utilities and depict on all appropriate documents the position and type of known underground utility facilities obtained in the planning/design notification process and a valid planning/design notification request number.

 A Joint Meet is a meeting to openly discuss a large or complicated project and to exchange information such as maps, plans or schedules*.
 It is not a locating session and shall be held at or near the dig site.
 JULIE shall not recognize a Joint Meet request as satisfactorily fulfilling the statutory requirements of the Illinois Underground Utility Facilities Damage Prevention Act and shall require excavators that request a Joint Meet to additionally call or submit online, after the Joint Meet, a valid locate request(s) in order to receive field locates.